-Organizational behavior is a applied behavioural science which is drawn from no. of behavioural disciplines like
+Organizational behavior is an applied behavioural science which is drawn from no. of behavioural disciplines like

-- 1. Psychology: Psychology is the study and understanding of human mind and thinking and the behavioural aspects based on such thinking.
-Psychology tries to measure, explain at times even modify the behaviour of human beings & animals.
+- 1. Psychology: Psychology is the study including understanding of human mind and thinking and the behavioural aspects based on such thinking.
+Psychology tries to measure, explain, at times even modify, the behaviour of human beings.
 It includes personality, perception, learning, motivation, attitude etc. - 2.
 Sociology: Sociology addresses the study of group behaviours.
-It studies the behaviour of the people in the fellow human beings in a group.
+It studies the behaviour of the people among the fellow human beings in a group.
 It studies how much people are socially active.
-It includes group dynamics, communication, leadership conflict management, formal and informal organizations etc. - 3.
-Anthropology: It is the study of human culture its history and evaluation.
-It deals both the development of human values, systems, norms, sentiments etc. It also studies the impact of organizational culture on the behaviour of employees.
-It deals with individual culture, organizational culture.
+It includes group dynamics, communication, leadership, conflict management, formal and informal organizations etc. - 3.
+Anthropology: It is the study of human culture, its history and evaluation.
+It deals with the development of human values, systems, norms, sentiments etc. It also studies the impact of organizational culture on the behaviour of employees.

-Besides these three are some other disciplines such as social psychology, law, economics, practical science, engineering etc.
+Besides these three, there are some other disciplines such as social psychology, law, economics, practical science, engineering etc which also contribute to OB.